-Although Internet filters are very effective, there is no such thing as 100% perfect Internet filter technology.
+Although Internet filters are very effective, they are not 100% perfect.
 It may be possible for an inappropriate website to pass through the filter.
-Staff/volunteers should close any webpage deemed inappropriate and report the Internet address (URL) of the inappropriate site to the IT Department by e-mail or submitting a Help Desk ticket.
+Students should close any webpage deemed inappropriate and tell a staff member what happened.
+Staff should, report the Internet address (URL) of the inappropriate site to the IT Department by e-mail techsupport@buttefalls.k12.or.us.